sopel-irc/sopel.chat/_upgrading/sopel-7.md

 ### Adding multiple command examples

-Decorating a module callable like this was a great way to add documentation to that command through Sopel's `help` module:
+Decorating a plugin callable like this was a great way to add documentation to that command through Sopel's `help` plugin:

 ```python
 from sopel import module